Relocating the Unit 1 Reactor Pressure Vessel

 The most recent heavy load to be safely moved to Clive, Utah from SONGS was the last of four retired steam generators in 2012.

-SCE and SDS are performing this work with the SONGS pandemic protocol in place to protect the health and safety of workers.
+SCE and SDS performed this work with the SONGS pandemic protocol in place to protect the health and safety of workers.